quicwg/multipath/draft-ietf-quic-multipath.md

 This document defines a new transport parameter initial_max_path_id to indicate the support of the multipath extension.
-If either of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If any of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
 If the use of the multipath extension is agreed after handshake completion,